 When pencilling in transport from one destination to the next, look into whether a night bus might be a good option.

-Whilst this won’t be a great idea in all countries, in lots of places you can hop on a comfortable bus in the evening and arrive at your destination the next day.
+Whilst this won’t be a great idea in all countries, in lots of places, like most of South America and Mexico, you can hop on an extremely comfortable bus in the evening and arrive at your destination the next day.

 4. Track Down Bargain Flights

-As well as old favourites like Skyscanner, try apps like Hopper that will help you track down cheap flights and let you know when is the best time to buy.
+As well as old favourites like Skyscanner and Google Flights, try apps like Hopper that will help you track down cheap flights and let you know when is the best time to buy.

 Be prepared to put some serious time and energy into your flight search and it’ll pay off.